-A major research paper or master's thesis, as approved by the advisor, must be completed within the final 2 semesters of enrollment.
+2013-14 CATALOG 7 I The summative exercise, such as a major research paper, project, or master's thesis, as approved by advisor, must be completed within the final 2 semesters of enrollment.

 Option B: M.A. with Concentration in Religious Education